personaelabs/spartan-ecdsa/README.md

 - Measured on a M1 MacBook Pro with 80Mbps internet speed.
 - Both proving and verification time in browser includes the time to download the circuit.

+## Disclaimers

+- Spartan-ecdsa is unaudited.
+Please use it at your own risk.
+- Usage on mobile browsers isn’t currently supported.

 ## Install

 ```jsx